 Rani Lakshmibai attacked the British troop with her infant son toed to her back and completely armed on horseback.
 It was during that war, the Queen was wounded.
 Legends suggest that Rani Lakshmibai did not want her body to be captured by the British so she told a hermit to cremate her.
 As per her wish, her body was cremated on June 18, 1858.

-As we observe Rani Lakshmi Bai death anniversary 2019 today, let’s look at 5 quotes by the fearless warrior Queen, Jhansi Ki Rani
+As we observe Rani Lakshmi Bai birth anniversary today, let’s look at 5 quotes by the fearless warrior Queen, Jhansi Ki Rani

 - “If defeated and killed on the field of battle, we shall surely earn eternal glory and salvation.”
 Jhansi Ki Rani Lakshmibai

 - “I conjure the Hindus in the name of Ganga, Tulsi and Salikram, and the Mahomedans by the name of God and the Koran and entreat them to join us in destroying the English for their mutual welfare.”

 - “We fight for independence.
 In the words of Lord Krishna, we will, if we are victorious, enjoy the fruits of victory.”

 - “My late husband devoted his attention to the art of Peace, and not to keeping up even the semblance of a warlike state.”

 - “I shall not surrender my Jhansi.”
 Jhansi ki Rani Lakshmi Bai